gauenk/stnls/README.md

 In this section, we distinguish this code-based from similar code:

 [_NAT_](https://github.com/SHI-Labs/Neighborhood-Attention-Transformer): This paper proposes using a neighborhood window for the attention map, rather than the entire image.
-A core CUDA kernel, [linked here](https://github.com/SHI-Labs/Neighborhood-Attention-Transformer/blob/main/natten/src/nattenqkrpb_cuda_kernel.cu), efficiently computes a neighborhood dot-product between Q and V. The `dnls` code base's `search` function is similar, but computes patch similarity (i) with an optional optical flow and (ii) using the L2-norm instead of the dot product.
+A core CUDA kernel, [linked here](https://github.com/SHI-Labs/Neighborhood-Attention-Transformer/blob/main/natten/src/nattenqkrpb_cuda_kernel.cu), efficiently computes a neighborhood dot-product between Q and V. The `dnls` code base's `search` function is similar, but we compute patch similarity (i) using an optional optical flow and (ii) using the L2-norm instead of the dot product.